wickathou/diploi.com/src/content/blog/importing_from_lovable_and_github/importing_from_lovable_and_github.md

 ![Creating a new repo for an imported application](creating-new-repo-imported-app.png)

-If instead you are using your own Repository, you can won't be prompted to create a new repo.
+If instead you are using your own Repository, you won't be prompted to create a new repo.

 ![Creating a project from own Repository](creating-project-own-repository.png)